aliawa/help/bash.md

 # Configuration

-When loging in through ssh, .bashrc is nor sourced.
+When loging in through ssh, .bashrc is not sourced.
 You must put this in .bash_profile if [ -f ~/.bashrc ]; then
   . ~/.bashrc
 fi